 Middle managers are the key to employee engagement, according to research conducted for the UK Chartered Management Institute.
 But middle managers need good lines of communication from top management in order to engage their own staff.
 Unfortunately, good contact from the top happens far too rarely, according to a 2018 Gatehouse survey of employee engagement and internal communication.

 Poor middle manager communication is the biggest barrier to successful internal communication, according to the Gatehouse survey, which drew responses from 650 communicators internationally.
 Around 57% were based in the UK and 20% in the US.
 Middle managers play a central role in managing and guiding employees, and yet are often stymied by upper management.
-You can read more about this in my article, “7 tips for getting your top management to communicate better with employees.”

 You should establish a formal or informal internal stakeholder relations program with the CEO and other top executives to ensure they understand and support the good value of PR, and to enhance the personal relationship with you.
 (Sometimes if the executive in question is not very receptive to an overt program of activities, it may be better to proceed with such activities discreetly so you are able to subtly develop a good relationship with them over time.
 For example, give them advance briefings on forthcoming issues, making sure they are invited to hospitality events, corporate announcements, product launches and so on.)
 This will help you gain more executive support for comms.